A45123/A45123/README.md

 These days I'm focused on:
 - Mobile Application Development

+---

+Some Stugg I built: (working on it)
+-

 <!--
 **A45123/A45123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.